With the VMware Blockchain Orchestrator appliance, you can deploy VMware Blockchain nodes in your on-premises vSphere environment.

 The VMware Blockchain Orchestrator provides an automated method to securely deploy the Replica, Client, and Full Copy Client nodes.

-After deploying the VMware Blockchain nodes, validate the following core components' status as a preemptive measure to avoid errors during a transaction.
+After you deploy the VMware Blockchain nodes, as a preemptive measure to avoid errors during a transaction validate the following core components' status.

-If you deployed Full Copy Client nodes, validate that these nodes are working correctly.
+If you deployed Full Copy Client nodes, then validate that these nodes are working correctly.